Mottness induced superfluid phase fluctuation with increased density: Introduction

+Superfluid phase stiffness is known to suffer from low density, due to the canonical conjugation between carrier density and phase $\phi$ $\Delta n\Delta\phi \sim \hbar$\cite{Emery1}.
+Since the density fluctuation is very limited at low density, the phase must then fluctuate significantly, leaving only a small portion in the well-defined phase of the superfluid component.
+This quantum mechanical limitation on superfluid density provides a natural explanation~\cite{Doniach,Emery1} for the observed reduction of the superconducting transition temperature $T_c$ in the underdoped cuprates [cf. $\delta<15\%$ of Fig.~\ref{fig1}(a)].
+As shown schematically in Fig.~\ref{fig1}(a), in the underdoped region ($\delta<15\%$), $T_c$ decreases as the phase stiffness is weakened at lower carrier density (gray dotted line).
+In that case the superconducting transition temperature $T_c$ would be controlled by the phase stiffness, as opposed to the strength of the pairing.

-However, recent measurement~\cite{Bozovic1} of penetration depth $\lambda$ challenges this traditional picture.
-Surprisingly, the low-temperature superfluid phase stiffness ($\propto\lambda^{-2}$) also forms a dome shape against doping, qualitatively different from the simple proportionality to carrier density~\cite{Zaanen} expected in the pairing strength-limited BCS theory.
-Furthermore, the low-temperature phase stiffness even scales with $T_c$ in the overdoped regime, obeying the same universal Uemura-relation~\cite{Uemura1,Uemura2,Uemura3} well-known in the underdoped regime.
-Since this relation implies a phase coherence-limited superconductivity, this new data apparently reveals that even in the overdoped side, the dominant physics is still the phase fluctuation!
+Unexpectedly, recent measurement~\cite{Bozovic1} of penetration depth $\lambda$ in the overdoped cuprates ($\delta>15\%$) found a surprising reduction of superfluid stiffness upon increasing carrier density.
+Correspondingly, the low-temperature superfluid phase stiffness ($\propto\lambda^{-2}$) forms a dome shape against doping, qualitatively different from the simple proportionality to carrier density~\cite{Zaanen} expected in the pairing strength-limited BCS theory.
+Furthermore, the low-temperature phase stiffness even scales with $T_c$ in the overdoped regime, obeying the same universal Uemura relation~\cite{Uemura1,Uemura2,Uemura3} well-known in the underdoped regime.
+Since this relation implies a phase coherence-limited superfluidity, this new data apparently reveals that even in the overdoped side, the dominant physics is still the phase fluctuation.
+Nonetheless, it is not obvious at all why superfluid stiffness should reduce at high carrier density.